Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 UNLV Stats and Trends

-- This year, the Rebels have an ATS record of 3-1 in their four games as an underdog of 20.5 points or more.
+- The Rebels are 3-1 ATS when underdogs by 20.5 points or more this year.

-- UNLV's games this year have gone over the point total two times in six opportunities (33.3%).
+- UNLV's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- UNLV is 1-0 against the spread and 0-2 overall in games when it records more than 25.0 points.
+- UNLV is 1-0 against the spread and 0-2 overall in games when it puts up more than 25.0 points.

-- The Rebels have turned the ball over 10 times, three fewer times than the Wolf Pack have forced turnovers (13).
+- The Rebels have 10 giveaways this season, while the Wolf Pack have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.